grafana/k6-docs/docs/sources/v0.47.x/get-started/results-output.md

 ---
 title: 'Results output'
-excerpt: 'For basic tests, the top-level summary that k6 provides might be enough.
+description: 'For basic tests, the top-level summary that k6 provides might be enough.
 For detailed analysis, you can stream all data your test outputs to an external source.'
 weight: 04
 ---